Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Loop Quantum Gravity Black Hole Collapse

-The spacetime consists of a shock wave \cite{KellyBlackholecollapse}, when the matter does re-expand, i.e. $t > 0$.
-This causes a discontinuity in the metric across the surface $x = L(t)$, as can be straight forwardly seen
+The spacetime consists of a shock wave \cite{KellyBlackholecollapse}, in which the matter does re-expand, i.e. $t > 0$.
+This causes a discontinuity in the metric across the surface $x = L(t)$, as can be straightforwardly seen:

 The induced metrics match obviously for $t<0$, but not for the re-expansion.
 The reason for this is that $N^x_{vac} > 0$ for all times, while $N_{mat}^x$ changes its sign across the bounce.